amjidalishah/basic-node-express-routes-with-mysql/README.md

 Usage
 API Endpoints

-Create a User
+1. Create a User
    Endpoint: POST /api/users
    Request Body: JSON object with name and email fields.

+Example: json

 ```bash
 {
   "name": "John Doe",
   "email": "johndoe@example.com"
 }
 ```

-Get All Users
+2. Get All Users
    Endpoint: GET /api/users

-Get a User by ID
+3. Get a User by ID
    Endpoint: GET /api/users/:id
    Replace :id with the ID of the user you want to retrieve.

-Update a User by ID
+4. Update a User by ID
    Endpoint: PUT /api/users/:id
    Replace :id with the ID of the user you want to update.
    Request Body: JSON object with updated name and email fields.

-Delete a User by ID
+5. Delete a User by ID
    Endpoint: DELETE /api/users/:id
    Replace :id with the ID of the user you want to delete.
-Examples

 You can use tools like Postman to test the API endpoints.
 See the "Usage" section for more details on how to send requests.

 Database